To accomplish great things, we must not only act,

 A journal is a wonderful tool for monitoring and recording your progress.
 It is great for getting and staying motivated over time.
 I once had a writing coach who would regularly say

 If it is worth doing it is worth writing down.

 The truth is this is a great addition to the idea of the day-planner.
 Having a journal helps you to de-brief from your day.
 I find it helps me assess whats working or what’s not, and to be responsible for how I have invested and spent my time.

-It only takes 5 to 15 minutes per day do write down your struggles, successes and accomplishments.
-You will get such benefit as you chronicle where you have been, what it has taken you to get here and how much your have learnt and grown since your journey started.
+It only takes 5 to 15 minutes per day do write down your struggles, successes, and accomplishments.
+You will get such benefit as you chronicle where you have been, what it has taken you to get here and how much your have learned and grown since your journey started.

 Taking a proper vacation allows you time to reflect and rejuvenate.